Meyhem/go-simple-expression-eval/README.md

 # go-simple-expression-eval
 Simple expression evaluator in golang for learning lexers, parsers, ast's and interpreters.

-// no dependencies
+This project doesn't support unary operators, so expression "-1+2" will report us "Missing operand".
+For the unary operator support a modified version of Shunting-yard algorithm is needed ([See this project](https://github.com/MacTee/Shunting-Yard-Algorithm/blob/master/ShuntingYard/InfixToPostfixConverter.cs))

 # Running
 **go build**